 This set into motion a lengthy and complex dispute with Dryden resorting to threatening language; incredibly warning officials that they faced the risk of being shot or blown up.
 He even physically assaulted one visiting official.
 After numerous meetings and exchanges, repeated warnings and official notices the authorities arrived on June 20th 1991 to demolish the illegal property.

 Albert Dryden had been born into a hard working, righteous family in Consett.
 Despite having 7 siblings he was a bit of a loner and he cultivated a wild imagination.
 Hardly academic he was a hard worker and very industrious, able and willing to toil with his hands.
-He was also a fantasist and an extremist, quick to spin a yarn, a popular figure amongst neighbours and friends.
-He had a love for westerns and cowboy culture and saw himself as a victimised homesteader, scratching a living and protecting himself from what he considered were corrupt officials and police officers.
+He was a fantasist and an extremist, quick to spin a yarn, a popular figure amongst neighbours and friends.
+He had a love for westerns and cowboy culture and saw himself as a victimised homesteader, scratching a living and protecting himself from what he considered were corrupt officials, judiciary and police officers.